FUSAR-GPT : A Spatiotemporal Feature-Embedded and Two-Stage Decoupled Visual Language Model for SAR Imagery: Related Work

 \subsection{Research on Vision-Language Models in Remote Sensing}

-General visual-language models (VLM) have made substantial breakthroughs in the natural image domain, rapidly driving the paradigm shift of remote sensing interpretation toward a cognitive level.
-Researchers in remote sensing aim to bridge the semantic gap between remote sensing images and natural language by constructing large-scale image–text alignment datasets and foundational models \cite{ye2025object}.
-Representative works include EarthGPT \cite{10547418}, which proposed a general multi-sensor image understanding framework emphasizing visual perception and cross-modal mutual understanding; GeoChat \cite{10655072} developed the first multi-task conversational remote sensing VLM, focusing on region-level reasoning for high-resolution images.
+General VLMs have made substantial breakthroughs in the natural image domain\cite{huang2024unpaired}\cite{zhou2024towards}\cite{li2025star}\cite{liu2012texture}, rapidly driving the paradigm shift of remote sensing interpretation toward a cognitive level.
+Researchers in remote sensing aim to bridge the semantic gap between remote sensing images and natural language by constructing large-scale image–text alignment datasets and developing generative models for data augmentation \cite{ye2025object} \cite{Liu2025Causal}.
+Representative works include EarthGPT \cite{10547418}, which proposed a general multi-sensor image understanding framework emphasizing visual perception and cross-modal mutual understanding; GeoChat \cite{kuckreja2024geochat} developed the first multi-task conversational remote sensing VLM, focusing on region-level reasoning for high-resolution images.
 EarthDial \cite{11093668} further expanded its scope to support interactive dialogues across multi-temporal and multi-sensor data (including SAR), and released a large-scale instruction dataset.
-In addition, works such as SkyScript \cite{Wang_Prabha_Huang_Wu_Rajagopal_2024} and LARSE \cite{Rakhi2025LARSE} have also made significant progress in tasks including VQA, description generation, and functional area recognition for optical remote sensing images through large-scale datasets and instruction fine-tuning.
+In addition, works such as SkyScript \cite{Wang_Prabha_Huang_Wu_Rajagopal_2024} and RemoteClip\cite{liu2024remoteclip} have also made significant progress in tasks including VQA, description generation, and functional area recognition for optical remote sensing images through large-scale datasets and instruction fine-tuning.

-However, despite the rapid development of remote sensing VLM\cite{geor1}\cite{earthdial}\cite{earthgptx}, existing research has mainly focused on visible (RGB) or multispectral images, and studies specifically targeting visual-language models for SAR images remain at an early stage and are extremely scarce.
+However, despite the rapid development of remote sensing VLM\cite{geor1}\cite{11093668}\cite{earthgptx}, existing research has mainly focused on visible (RGB) or multispectral images, and studies specifically targeting visual-language models for SAR images remain at an early stage and are extremely scarce.

-Only a few preliminary works (e.g., SARCLIP \cite{JIANG202617}, SARLANG-1M \cite{wei2025}) have been attempted, primarily achieving basic modal alignment and zero-shot generalization.
+Only a few preliminary works (e.g., SARCLIP \cite{JIANG202617}, SARLANG-1M \cite{wei2026sarlang}) have been attempted, primarily achieving basic modal alignment and zero-shot generalization.
 However, their capabilities remain confined to feature-level alignment, critically failing to account for SAR's intrinsic modality specificity and systematically overlooking crucial geospatial prior information.
 Consequently, advancing intelligent SAR interpretation toward multimodal, open-ended understanding remains highly challenging.